-With Pulse 5.3.2, you can now run TM1 processes during the different stages of the Execution of a Migration Package.
+With Pulse 5.3.2, Pulse can now execute IBM TM1 and Planning Analytics processes during the different stages of the execution of this migration.
+The processes have to be available inside the package and without any parameters.

 There are 5 different stages during the execution of a migration package:

-If you want more details about the different stages of the execution of a migration package, you should check the following How To.
+If you want more details about the different stages of the execution of a migration package, you should check the following How To article (What's behind the execution of a migration package).

 The main reason for this new feature is that Pulse does not migrate elements of a dimension which has more elements than the MaximumElements parameter value defined in the Pulse.cfg file (by default it is 5000).